LilianLilac/nc-games/README.md

 Northcoders Games is a social games content rating, and discussion website developed with React and React-Bootstrap.

 Northcoders Games has game reviews which are divided into categories.
-Each review has user curated ratings and can be up or down voted using the API.
+Each review has user curated ratings and can be voted using the API.
 Users can also add comments about a review.

 All data come from own implementation of the NC Games API server available [here](https://nc-games-monika.herokuapp.com/api) and git repository [here](https://github.com/LilianLilac/be-nc-games).